ABDELWAHABx/jarvis-Tools/tools-api/README.md

 - **Docx Toolkit** – Parse uploaded `.docx` files into plain text or generate `.docx` documents from JSON payloads.
 - **Queue-Ready Workflows** – Built-in Redis + RQ worker enables durable background processing for large document jobs.
 - **Modular Architecture** – Add new tool routers quickly; see [code_flow.md](./code_flow.md) for an overview.
-- **JavaScript Tool Bridge** – Wrap Node.js utilities (like the panorama splitter) in Python-friendly REST endpoints.
+- **JavaScript Tool Bridge** – Wrap Node.js utilities (like the panorama splitter and Cobalt media downloader) in Python-friendly REST endpoints with binary-friendly delivery for n8n.
 - **Observability Hooks** – Centralized logging and error handling give SRE and platform teams the visibility they expect.

 ```mermaid